 I also use coconut sugar in this recipe.
 I think it adds a nice caramel-like flavor to the cookies and I love that coconut sugar has a better glycemic index level.
 That means it won’t cause as high of a spike in blood sugar responses.

-You can hand mix this batch of vegan pecan cookies or feel free to use a mixer.
+You can hand mix this batch of chewy butter pecan cookies or feel free to use a mixer.
 It works great either way!

 I love changing a recipe to make it my own.
 I encourage you to do the same!
-Here are some ideas for adapting this recipe:
+Here are some ideas for making this recipe perfect every time: